Macedon93/mysite/content/about.md

 slug = "about"
 +++

-I'm a 27 year old jr Data Scientist & jr Data Engineer pursuing my masters in Data Science and Statistics.
-I currently work at TheOrthopedicReview as a Junior Data Engineer.
+I'm a 27 year old Jr Data Engineer at The Orthopedic Review.
+Im currently pursuing my masters in Data Science and Statistics at MSU.

 My interests are primarily in statistical learning theory, probabilistic generative models, machine learning